The aims of the Physical Education Curriculum at Stockingford are:

 - To build an awareness of the ‘positive mental health’ benefits of regular exercise and activity

-- To promote the idea of leading a healthy, active life
+- To promote the idea of leading a healthy, active lifestyle through the provision of ‘The active 60’.

 - To build engagement in physical activity for sustained periods of time